Robert Bird Group Centralizes Global Data with Talon FAST™

 - Robert Bird Group adopted a collaboration through centralization strategy with Azure and Talon FAST™

-- Azure Files Services centralized all engineering and design files into a central repository, which enabled users to maintain consistent file access, anywhere in the world
+- Centralized all engineering and design files into a central repository, which enabled users to maintain consistent file access, anywhere in the world

 - Azure and FAST™ work together to create a scalable, self-managed storage infrastructure that meets the current and future needs of the Robert Bird Group

-Find out how Talon FAST™ can handle data mangement for distributed enterprises
+Find out how Talon FAST™ can handle data management for distributed enterprises

 Learn more »